 - Get prompt medical care: Even seemingly minor accidents can result in debilitating injuries.
 Your body can be damaged in ways that may not be immediately apparent due to the masking effects of adrenaline and shock.
 You should always get a medical evaluation as soon as possible after your accident to protect your health and preserve your right to seek compensation for any potential injuries.

-- Contact a personal injury law firm: Call an experienced personal injury attorney as soon as possible after your accident.
+- Contact a personal injury law firm: Call an experienced Winter Haven personal injury lawyer as soon as possible after your accident.
 They can immediately begin investigating before evidence is lost or destroyed.
 Your lawyer will inform you of any further steps you need to take.